1363V4/1363v4.github.io/_posts/2023-03-21-ten_paper_ideas.md

 - was it a pipe ? a definitive answer
 - has america ever been great ? the trump-mandela effect
 - biomimetism, or how to look like a psychopath
-- 3 definitive solutions to climate change (khan, 1211)
+- a solution to climate change (khan, 1211)
 - how to store your belly fat in the cloud
 - a proposal to change the name ‘atom’ since you can cut it
 - what to do if robots find our jobs boring